ValentinIllich/WorkTracking/README.md

 # WorkTracking
-This is a simple application for managing several work times with different locations (office / home)
+This is a simple application for managing several working times with different locations (office / home)